jbrown1618/vector/docs/api/vector.floatmatrix.map.md

 ## FloatMatrix.map() method

-Builds a matrix by transforming the values of another matrix.
+Builds a matrix by transforming the values of the current matrix.

 <b>Signature:</b>